ahoqueali/ahoqueali.github.io/_posts/2026-08-30-what-not-to-eat-in-sylhet-to-avoid-tummy-bug.md

 ---
 # What Not to Eat in Sylhet (To Avoid the Tummy Bug)

 Sylhet has incredible food — juicy kala bhuna, freshly made shatkora beef, and the city's famous panthas and seven-layer teas.
-But travel fluids, unfamiliar water, and a change in bacteria can leave even seasoned visitors doubled over.
-Here's a practical, no-nonsense list of what to skip (or handle with extreme care) to keep your stomach settled.
+But unfamiliar food, unsterile water, and a change in gut bacteria can leave even seasoned visitors doubled over.
+The good news: all it takes is a handful of sensible habits.
+Here's the quick version first, then the detail.

+## The Golden Rules
+- Drink only sealed bottled water.
+- Eat where the line is long (high turnover = fresher food).
+- Skip ice, raw salads, and pre-cut fruit.
+- Wash hands or sanitise before every bite.
+- Take it easy on your first day — let your stomach adjust before embracing the full street-food experience.

 ## 1. Ice in Everything
 That ice in your cold drinks may have been made from straight tap water.
 Avoid it where you can.
 Ask for drinks without ice, or stick to sealed bottled water.
 The ice in sharbat from roadside vendors is the biggest culprit.